NYC mayoral debate: Andrew Yang only Dem candidate to say he wants de Blasio, Cuomo endorsement

 Criticism of Yang focused largely on his lack of experience.
 A former tech entrepreneur, Yang has never held public office.

-Adams referenced reports earlier this year that Yang left the city for his house in Westchester during the pandemic while many New Yorkers were stuck at home.
+Adams referenced reports earlier this year that Yang left the city for his house in New Paltz during the pandemic while many New Yorkers were stuck at home.

 "You left the city during a very difficult time, even during a time where I did not see my son over two months because I was in the streets during COVID.
 You did not vote in municipal elections at all," Adams said.
 "How the hell do we have you become our mayor with this record like this?
 How will you govern a diverse city like this?"